 When you need to use a wipe, shake the spray bottle solution since the oil will separate, and spray the cloth or paper towel until saturated.

 Now let’s talk about a couple of different ingredients.

 Olive Oil.
 Since coconut oil solidifies, and this is a spray solution we have to replace it with olive oil.

 Witch Hazel.
 The witch hazel is added to the solution because of its anti-microbial properties (and we no longer have coconut oil in our mix).
 Witch hazel is also an anti-inflammatory and known to be soothing to the skin.
 Translation – it’s good for diaper rashes – bonus.

 Tea Tree Oil & Lavender Essential Oil.
 Because of this article, many parents are concerned about using either tea tree oil or lavender in a wipes solution for little boys.
 You have to decide if you are comfortable with using either one.
-But I will say, I appreciate this post from TheSmartMama.
+But I will say, I appreciate this research post.
 Basically, there were only a handful of boys affected and there could have been multiple factors that contributed to gynecomastia, (breast enlargement).
 Given how many parents use tea tree oil and lavender essential oil on their children, you would expect to see much more gynecomastia.
 But follow your gut instinct.

 Paper Towels.
 If you opt to use disposable wipes, you can use whatever brand of paper towels your heart desires.
 The reason I had previously recommended Bounty was that it is very durable and can hold up to sitting in a wet solution without falling apart.
 With your homemade dry baby wipes, you don’t need to be concerned about durability.

 This wipe solution is a great option for traveling and it’s convenient.
 I use a little pump spray bottle and store it easily in my purse.
 This particular spray bottle has a little slider that locks it from spraying, I bought it at Dollar Tree.